freeCodeCamp/freeCodeCamp/guide/english/php/php-array/index.md

 In a multi-dimensional array, each element in the main array can also be an array.
 And each element in the sub-array can be an array, and so on.
 Values in the multi-dimensional array are accessed using multiple indices.

 #### Example
-In this example, we will create a two dimensional array to store marks of three students in three subjects −
+In this example, we will create a two-dimensional array to store marks of three students in three subjects −

 This example is an associative array, you can create an indexed array in a similiar fashion.